mathmohit/home/index.md

 - Daniele Bartoli, Mohit Pal, Pantelimon Stănică, Tommaso Toccotelli, [A proof of a conjecture on trivariate permutations](https://arxiv.org/abs/2410.23097), ArXiv.

-- Daniele Bartoli, Mohit Pal, Pantelimon Stănică, [A proof of a conjecture on permutation trinomials](https://arxiv.org/abs/2410.22692), ArXiv.

 ## Reviewer for Journals